aws/aws-fpga/README.md

 # Quick start

+## Building an example AFI

-By running the next few steps, you would have downloaded the HDK, compile and build on of the sampled Custom Logics (CL), and register it with AWS
+By running the next few steps, you would have downloaded the HDK, compile and build one of the example Custom Logic (CL) included in this the HDK, and register it with AWS.
+You can run this step in any EC2 instance, with C4 and M4 being the recommended ones for performance.

     $ git clone https://github.com/aws/aws-fpga   # Fetch the HDK and SDK code
     $ cd aws-fpga                                 # Move to the root directory of the repository before running the next script